-You will want to bring a few toys along for the car ride but be mindful of what you pack.
+You will want to bring a few toys for the car ride, but be mindful of what you pack.
 You don’t want something that will be loud and annoying or a toy with a million pieces.
-If your child uses a tablet bring headphones so they don’t annoy your or other passengers.
+If your child uses a tablet bring headphones so they don’t annoy you or other passengers.

 You may also want to pack a new toy for them to receive on your departure day.
 A new activity book or game will keep them entertained on long travel days.

-Most importantly when traveling with your family you should aim to have a great time that will become fond memories for your kids.
-Things don’t always go as planned and spending a lot of time in close proximity with your family can be stressful but if you roll with the punches and alter plans accordingly everyone should have a great time.
+Most importantly, when traveling with your family, you should aim to have a great time that will become fond memories for your kids.
+Things don’t always go as planned, and spending much time near your family can be stressful, but if you roll with the punches and alter plans accordingly, everyone should have a great time.

 No matter how well we plan, we inevitably get lost, argue about where to eat, or have a toddler melt-down in public, but we try to quickly resolve our issues so we can get back to having fun.

 Ready to book your Family Vacation?
 We recommend using Jessica Lieb with ET Family Vacations to find you the best deal on your vacation.
 Jessica can save you money on your trip.
 Plus, her services are 100% FREE FOR YOU!